cosmos/sdk-tutorials/academy/3-my-own-chain/cosmwasm.md

 </HighlightBox>

 [CosmWasm](https://cosmwasm.com/) runs smart contracts in WebAssembly (that’s the Wasm part) on Cosmos blockchains (that’s the Cosm part).
-It uses a safety-oriented actor-model that prevents many of the security issues found on other smart contract platforms.
+It uses a safety-oriented actor model that prevents many of the security issues found on other smart contract platforms.

 <ExpansionPanel title="More on the actor model">